 39 All of those people were praised because they had faith.
 But none of them received what God had promised.
 40 God had planned something better for us.
 So they would only be made perfect together with us.

 My Pastor, Dr. Keith Pisani, recently shared a series of sermons that highlighted some of the heros of the Bible.
 Each of his sermons was inspiring, focusing on the role of faith in the lives of the heroes, and ultimately provoked me to think deeper on this topic.

 Merriam-Webster defines a “hero” as:

-- a mythological or legendary figure often of divine descent an with great strength or ability; warrior; a man admired for his achievements and qualities; one who shows great courage;
+- a mythological or legendary figure often of divine descent endowed with great strength or ability; an illustrious warrior; a man admired for his achievements and noble qualities; one who shows great courage;

 God uses each of His heroes to accomplish His purpose.
 God’s True Hero receives their guidance from Him.
 True Heroes live their lives to: bring glory to God (Jesus, Daniel, Paul), put the focus on Him and not on themselves through their righteousness (Abraham, Jacob), bring blessing and help to others (Mordecai, Boaz), sacrifice to prepare the way for others that follow (Moses, John the Baptist, Stephen, Sampson), show their devotion and love for God (David, Paul, Peter the Apostle), defeat God’s enemies (Joshua, Gideon, Jephthah, Barak, Deborah).